divarvel/blog/posts/2012-10-31-hammertime-and-real-world-haskell-part-1.md

 of haskell-land) and more concrete, everyday code, to see how Haskell's beauty can help me in a more mundane task.

-I intend to track my work on hammertime in a few posts to write about how real world haskell development compares to other, mainstream workflows.
+I intend to **track my work on hammertime on this blog** to write about **how real world haskell development compares to other, mainstream workflows**.

 ##Development environment